surfacesyntacticud/website/content/guidelines/u/oral_language/conj_coord.md

 title: conj:coord
 ---

 This relation is used to link elements connected with a coordinating conjunction such as *and* and *or*.
 The conjunction itself is linked to the second element with a `cc` relation.
+It is parallel to [`conj`](https://universaldependencies.org/u/dep/conj.html) relation in UD and in SUD for written language.

 > French